CEINMS/CEINMS/help/manual/xsd/excitationGenerator.xsd.rst

 - one-to-one mapping is represented as a single input signal with weight 1
 - the mean of two signals is represented as a list of the two signals, each with weight 0.5
 - an unknown excitation is represented as an empty element.
-(TODO: reference the hybrid case, deep muscles, etc)

 XSD grammar